Quick Login Instructions for First Time Users

 - After you click the SUBMIT button you will be sent a temporary, one-time use password through e-mail.
 This takes between 1-2 minutes.

-- After you receive your temporary password, click “Log In” at the top or bottom of the WebAdvisor menu page.
+- After you receive your temporary password, click the box for "Current Student" and the “Log In” tab at the top of the WebAdvisor menu page.

 - Enter your user name (all lower case) and the password you just received via e-mail.